 the heart of the Brazilian rainforest, where pumas roam free and toucans fly

-overhead, is one of the greatest waterfalls on Earth.
+overhead, is one of the greatest waterfalls on Earth: Iguazu Falls.

 If